neam/codeception-saucelabs-metadata/README.md

     vendor/bin/codecept run acceptance

-2. Verify in your Saucelabs dashboard that the tests show up properly
+Verify in your Saucelabs dashboard that the tests show up properly.

 -----